This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 - Advance Medical Directive

 Personally, I have always used an estate planning attorney.
-I know there are many online legal places to get these documents done.
+Many online legal websites offer to create estate planning documents at a fraction of the price.
 Plus every state varies on their laws.
 However, if you situation is *somewhat* complicated and weird, I highly recommend using an attorney.
 Then, your documents and your wishes will be solid enough to stand up in court.

 Now, that you have taken the time to get your financial house in order, it is time to move to the next step towards financial freedom.